 Big Agnes Sentinel 30 Double

-If you want the best warmth-to-weight ratio for the lowest price, you need to be willing to share your body heat.
+If you want the best warmth-to-weight ratio for the lowest price, you should consider sharing your body heat.
 That's the theory behind the Big Agnes Sentinel 30.
 This double sleeping bag supplies plenty of space for two weary hikers to slumber.
 At three and a half pounds, it also offers the highest warmth-to-weight ratio of any bag in its price range.
 This weight even equates to the lowest per-person amount of any budget, 3-season sleeping bag that we've tried.
 The same is true for its minimum packed size.

 The sacrifices needed to enjoy this performance are significant.
 First, you need to have a willing sleeping partner, which can be tricky to find after a sweaty day on the trail.
-Second, the underside of this bag is entirely uninsulated so it needs to be paired with two good sleeping pads (or a double pad) to keep you off the ground.
-And finally, the included stuff sack is terrible and way too big so be sure to budget a little extra money for a sturdy, after-market compression sack.
+Second, the underside of this bag is entirely uninsulated, so it needs to be paired with two good sleeping pads (or a double pad) to keep you warm and off the ground.
+And finally, the included stuff sack is terrible and way too big, so be sure to budget a little extra money for a sturdy, aftermarket compression sack to maximize this bag's utility.
 If you can accept these compromises, the Sentinel can give you and your partner the most warmth for the least weight at an affordable price.